Watchman Nee: Ministry

 In 1936, before a group of fellow workers, Watchman Nee outlined the commission of his ministry:

 Nee began to write and publish at a very early age.
 In 1923, he began to publish the magazine The Present Testimony, and in 1925, he started another magazine entitled The Christian.
 It was also in 1925 when Nee changed his name from Ni Shu-tsu to Ni To-sheng (English translation: Watchman Nee).
-At age 21, Nee established the first "local church" in Sitiawan, Malaysia while visiting his mother, who had moved there from China.
-In 1926, Nee established up another local church in Shanghai, which became the center of his work in China.
+At age 21, Nee established the first "local church" in Sitiawan, Malaysia, while visiting his mother, who had moved there from China.
+In 1926, Nee established another local church in Shanghai, which became the center of his work in China.
 By 1932, Nee's practice of meeting as local churches spread throughout China, Indonesia, Malaysia, and Singapore.
 He maintained this pattern until his imprisonment.

 In 1928, Nee published a three-volume book entitled The Spiritual Man.
 In February of the same year, Nee held his first "Overcomer Conference" in Shanghai.
 In January 1934, Nee called a special conference on the subjects of "Christ as the Centrality and Universality of God" and "The Overcomers".
 According to Nee, this was a turning point for him in his ministry.
 He said, "My Christian life took a big turn from doctrines and knowledge to a living person, Christ, who is God's centrality and universality."

 In February 1934, Nee gave a series of talks in which he defined and expounded the practice of the local churches, stating that in the Bible, the church is never divided into regions and never denominated based on a teaching or doctrine.
 These talks were eventually published in the book The Assembly Life.
 In May of the same year, Nee encouraged Witness Lee to move to Shanghai from Yantai in order to join him and Ruth Lee in their work editing Nee's publications.